Prasun-Shiwakoti/Prajna/README.md

 ## About The Project

-Squiz is designed to simplify quiz creation, hosting, and participation for educational and entertainment purposes.
+Prajñā is designed to simplify quiz creation, hosting, and participation for educational and entertainment purposes.
 The platform provides a user-friendly interface for quiz management, real-time scoring, and performance insights, making it ideal for students, educators, and trivia enthusiasts.

 ---